Back Yard Burgers

 Back Yard Burgers, Inc., is an American regional franchise chain of quick serve restaurants.
 As of March 2022, there are 38 restaurants in the Southern and Midwestern United States.
 Back Yard Burgers is a subsidiary of private equity firm Axum Capital Partners, and is headquartered in Nashville, Tennessee.

 Although it is the most common commercial breed in the country, the franchise's marketing tries to distinguish itself from other hamburger chains by the use of 100% Black Angus beef.
-Back Yard Burgers also offers salads, onion rings, and other side items as optional replacements for fries in its combo meals, and also offers chicken/turkey alternatives.
+Back Yard Burgers also offers salads, baked potatoes, onion rings, and other side items as optional replacements for fries in its combo meals, and also offers chicken/turkey alternatives.

 History

 The first Back Yard Burgers restaurant opened in Cleveland, Mississippi, on March 21, 1987 by Lattimore M. Michael.
 Originally, the chain consisted of only drive-through restaurants without any dine-in facilities, but most locations have since added them.
 In recent years, the company has emphasized the quality of Black Angus beef.

 In 2002, Back Yard Burgers and Yum!
 Brands, Inc., temporarily entered into a development agreement whereby Yum! had an option to co-brand Back Yard Burgers' trademarks with its other restaurants' trademarks, including Taco Bell, Pizza Hut, and KFC.
 In 2004, however, after Yum! chose not to exercise its option, the two companies abandoned this plan as Yum! began revitalization of the A&W brand of hamburgers and root beer.

 In August 2007, the then-publicly traded company with 140 locations was purchased for US$38 million by a group of investors led by C. Stephen Lynn, the former chairman of Shoney's, who also previously served as Sonic's chief executive officer, and Reid M. Zeising of Cherokee Advisors.
 A significant aspect of the purchase was relocation of the company's corporate headquarters from Memphis to Nashville.
 In February 2009, Zeisling resigned as executive chairman of the board.

 In the summer of 2012, events at the company pointed to marked internal discord.
 The CEO, James Boyd, was accused of physical assault by Carl Diaz during a spring 2012 senior staff meeting.
 Diaz was then immediately fired by the company.
 In September 2012, another employee, Andy Abbajay, the company's COO, also filed suit against the company, alleging he, too, was mistreated after expressing concern about Diaz's dismissal.